England eye Euro 2020 last 16 by breaking Scotland hearts

 England manager Gareth Southgate was part of that winning side 25 years ago, but does not want his players to be distracted by the acrimony that surrounds a meeting with Scotland.

 "For the fans and for us it is a big occasion but it is another opportunity for three points and our objective is qualification.
-That is what we have got to focus on," said Southgate at his pre-match press conference.
+That is what we have got to focus on," said Southgate.

 Despite having just 2,500 tickets for the 22,500 crowd limited by coronavirus restrictions, Scottish fans have already descended on London in their thousands.

-After a 23-year wait to reach a major finals, the Scots were stung by Patrik Schick's stunning strike to lose 2-0 to the Czech Republic on Monday.
+After a 23-year wait to reach a major finals, the Scots were stung by Patrik Schick's stunning strike in a 2-0 loss to the Czech Republic on Monday.

 Another defeat would leave Steve Clarke's men needing to beat World Cup finalists Croatia heavily in their final game and other results to go their way to have any chance of reaching the knockout stage for the first time.